-We also seek to raise awareness of the maritime welfare sector in its entirety – and thereby increase public understanding of the challenging lives of many seafarers.
-Only then will more people begin to appreciate why it is so important to support seafarers in need and their dependants, but also to encourage UK nationals – especially young people – to consider working or serving at sea.
+We also seek to raise awareness of the UK’s maritime welfare sector in its entirety – and thereby increase public understanding of the challenging lives of many seafarers.
+Only then will more British people appreciate why it is so important for us to support seafarers in need and their dependants, and also to encourage UK residents – especially young people – to consider working or serving at sea.

 That’s why Seafarers UK coordinates and promotes Seafarers Awareness Week in June every year, timed to coincide with the International Maritime Organization’s worldwide ‘Day of the Seafarer’.
-Next year Seafarers Awareness Week will be 23-30 June, when Seafarers UK will continue the promotion of maritime employment opportunities, including include shore-based jobs, but in 2018 with an emphasis on engineering.
+Next year Seafarers Awareness Week will be 23-30 June, when Seafarers UK will continue the promotion of maritime employment opportunities, including include shore-based jobs; in 2018 with a topical emphasis on engineering.

-Seafarers UK launched the ‘Fly the Red Ensign for Merchant Navy Day’ campaign in 2015.
-Intended to raise public awareness of the UK’s ‘island nation’ dependence on seafarers, this campaign invited selected local authorities to fly the Red Ensign – the official flag of the UK Merchant Navy – atop public buildings and prominent flag poles on 3 September.
-This year all Parish, Town and Community Councils have been invited to take part, in addition to larger Local Authorities and other owners of public and historic properties with flagpoles.
+Seafarers UK launched our ‘Fly the Red Ensign for Merchant Navy Day’ campaign in 2015.
+Intended to raise public awareness of the UK’s ‘island nation’ dependence on seafarers past, present and future, this campaign encourages public bodies to fly the Red Ensign – the official flag of the UK Merchant Navy – atop civic buildings and prominent flag poles on 3 September.
+In 2017 all Parish, Town and Community Councils were invited to take part, in addition to larger Local Authorities and other owners of important and historic properties.

-The charity’s considerable influence is also being used elsewhere for campaigning, as Seafarers UK contributed to the Maritime UK Forum and is a member of Maritime UK, the industry’s promotional body, for whom we chair the ‘People & Skills’ Awareness Forum.
+The charity’s considerable influence is also being used elsewhere for campaigning.
+Seafarers UK contributed to the Maritime UK Forum and is a member of Maritime UK, the industry’s promotional body, for whom we chair the ‘People & Skills’ Awareness Forum.
 Of the Maritime Growth Study’s 18 main recommendations, nine related to skills and training.
 Seafarers UK is also a member of the Maritime Skills Alliance, Maritime London and the UK Chamber of Shipping.

 For more information please contact Nick Harvey, Campaigns Manager, Seafarers UK, email email@example.com, phone 020 7932 5969.